A Tyson Fury vs Deontay Wilder trilogy and Anthony Joshua’s mandatory bout with Kubrat Pulev are both set to be done before the end of the year.

 “For me, I wanted Dillian Whyte to get that opportunity.
 I thought a good win would secure that.

-Povetkin vs Whyte 2 could take place around the same month as the two heavyweight bouts mentioned.
+Povetkin vs Whyte 2 could occur around the same month as the two heavyweight bouts mentioned.
 There’s not a chance it would feature on either card, though.

-All three will be kept separate in order to charge Pay-Per-View.
+All three will be kept separate from charging Pay-Per-View.
 Fans could now be expected to pay for three events in three weeks.

-A huge Wembley Stadium celebration of British boxing remains a possibility, provided crowds are allowed back and the coronavirus is under control.
+A huge Wembley Stadium celebration of British boxing indeed remains possible, provided crowds are allowed back and the coronavirus gets controlled.

-Whoever wins the Povetkin vs Whyte rematch may well have a place on that undercard, though, as both sides will certainly be contemplating the UK’s first £29.95 charge for a PPV.
+Whoever wins the Povetkin vs Whyte rematch may have a place on that undercard, though, as both sides will be contemplating the UK’s first £29.95 charge for a PPV.

 Tyson Fury vs Deontay Wilder remains the jewel in the crown of the forthcoming trio.